Robust Superconducting and hybrid Quantum bits

 The RobustSuperQ project aims at accelerating French R&D on superconducting and hybrid qubits protected by construction against decoherence.
 It is part of a post-transmon strategy, alternative to surface code, in which the French teams are at the forefront.
 It brings together all of these teams around three complementary concepts: the Cat-code architecture, spin qubits implanted on superconducting circuits, and topologically protected superconducting qubits.

-a priority programme for research and equipment, part of the French Quantum Plan
+part of the French National Quantum Strategy

 WHAT WE DO